JennaH0201/ConnectFourGame/README.md

 Welcome to **ConnectFour**, a modular and extensible implementation of the classic two-player strategy game — developed by Team 14 for **IFN584: Software Development** at QUT.

-This project demonstrates clean architecture, strategic object-oriented design, and robust gameplay mechanics, all delivered through a user-friendly C# console interface.

 ---